 FOODS THAT CAN BE BENEFICIAL IN RA

 Fish and fish oil – Several studies have shown that eating moderate amounts of fish like herring, salmon, mackerel, tuna, sardine that is rich in omega 3 fatty acids reduces symptoms of arthritis.
 Fish oil has also shown same effectiveness when taken moderately.

-Ginger – Ginger has been used for thousands of years in Ayurveda to treat various rheumatic, neurological and musculoskeletal complaints.
+– Ginger has been used for thousands of years in Ayurveda to treat various rheumatic, neurological and musculoskeletal complaints.
 Recent studies have shown the effectiveness of Ginger when administered 5gm [fresh] three times a day.
 Ginger can also be had along with food or drinks.

-Turmeric or curcum – Curcumin, the prime compound in turmeric improved morning stiffness, joint swelling and walking time in RA patients.
+– Curcumin, the prime compound in turmeric improved morning stiffness, joint swelling and walking time in RA patients.
 1200mg of curcumin had same anti arthritis activity as phenylbutazone.

-Garlic – Widely used in Ayurveda since ages, Garlic relieves the symptoms of RA markedly.
+– Widely used in Ayurveda since ages, Garlic relieves the symptoms of RA markedly.
 Recent studies have suggested that garlic relieves the pain in RA due to its effect on prostaglandins that help control inflammation.